 The optimum orientation of solar collectors, to maximise system performance, is facing true north (in the southern hemisphere) or true south (in the northern hemisphere).
 However, the optimum orientation of solar collectors is not always practical or achievable.
 If it is not possible to achieve the optimum orientation, then it is recommended to install the solar collectors as close to the optimum orientation as possible.

 Solar collectors may be installed up to 90° from the optimum orientation, however solar system performance will be reduced.
-The system owner needs to be made aware of, understand and accept that solar system performance will be reduced and increased boosting may be required to meet their hot water requirements.
+The total solar radiation received by solar collectors will reduce by approximately 4% to 5% when facing 45° from the optimum orientation and approximately 10% to 15% when facing 90° from the optimum orientation.
+The system owner needs to be made aware of, understand and accept that solar system performance will be reduced and increased boosting may be required to meet their hot water requirements if the system is installed away from the optimum orientation.